Ph.D. Candidate, Sociology

 In 2009-2014, I taught at the Higher School of Economics in Saint Petersburg and worked as a researcher at the Center for Youth Studies there, working on the MYPLACE – Memory, Youth, Political Legacy and Civic Engagement project.
 In 2011-2014, I was a recipient of the Andrew Gagarin Fellowship at the Andrew Gagarin Center for Civil Society and Human Rights and taught at Smolny College/ Faculty of Liberal Arts and Sciences (Saint Petersburg State University).

 I am currently working on my Ph.D. at the Graduate Center of the City University of New York.
-Dissertation Title: “Engaging Neighbors: Resistance to Urban Renewal Projects in New York and Moscow”.
+Dissertation Title: “Engaging Neighbors: Housing Strategies and Political Mobilization in Moscow’s Renovation”.
 Committee members: James M. Jasper (Chair), Sharon Zukin, Philip Kasinitz, Jan Willem Duyvendak